Parametric Coincidence in the Baryon to Dark Matter Ratio from Affleck-Dine Baryogenesis and UV Freeze-in Dark Matter: parametric dependences of Dark Matter and the baryon asymmetry

 Typically, one expects \( \partial_\theta \delta V\sim \epsilon f^n \cos (n\theta)\), where $n \geq 3$ is an integer and $\epsilon$ is a small constant with dimension $4-n$.
 At a certain time $t$ in the early Universe, the RHS of eq.~(\ref{eq:ADnumber}) becomes effective to kick the $\theta$ field, leading to a non-zero $\bar{n}_\phi$.
 However, its effect quickly decreases once the scalar field begins a rapid rotation around the origin in the complex field space.
 Once the net $\phi$-number is fixed, $\bar{n}_\phi$ scales as $1/a^3$.

 In this sense, the Affleck-Dine mechanism resembles UV freeze-in, as the net \(\phi\)-number is generated and frozen before it reaches the equilibrium value at high temperature, but unlike freeze-in, the Affleck-Dine mechanism is highly non-thermal, which is important for the Sakharov conditions \cite{Sakharov:1967dj}, and it is due to the field nature of the complex scalar field.
 The net $\phi$-number density generated through the Affleck-Dine mechanism is parametrically \bea \bar{n}_\phi(t_{\rm AD}) = f^2(t_{\rm AD}) \dot\theta(t_{\rm AD})\quad {\rm at}\ t= t_{\rm AD}, \eea where $t_{\rm AD}$ is the time scale at which the potential effectively kicks in and a sizable asymmetry is generated.
 In a typical Affleck-Dine baryogenesis scenario, $t_{\rm AD}$ is set during the early matter-dominated era, i.e, before the end of reheating.
 This period is driven by a field (e.g., inflaton or curvaton) whose decay into Standard Model particles initiates reheating.
 Thus the net \(\phi\)-number-to-entropy ratio decreases continuously after its generation due to radiation production in the early matter-dominated era.
 At the temperature \(T = T_{\rm rh}\) (corresponding to time \(t = t_{\rm rh}\)), the early matter density crosses the radiation density (\(\rho_{\rm emat} \sim \rho_{\rm rad}\)), marking the beginning of the radiation-dominated era.
+This assumes that reheating after inflation (due to decays of the inflaton field $I$) is perturbative and completes efficiently, such that $T_{\rm RH}\simeq \sqrt{\Gamma_I M_{\rm Pl}}$ is a faithful approximation.

 Prior to this transition, the total energy density scales as \(\rho_{\rm emat} \propto 1/a^3\), similar to \(\bar{n}_\phi\), resulting in \bea \frac{\bar{n}_\phi}{s} & = \left.\frac{\bar{n}_\phi}{\frac{4}{3T}\rho_{\rm rad}}\right|_{T_{\rm rh}} \simeq \left.\frac{3\bar{n}_\phi(t) T_{\rm rh}}{4\rho_{\rm emat}(t)}\right|_{t_{\rm AD}\leq t \leq t_{\rm rh}}\\ &= \left(\frac{f^2(t_{\rm AD}) \dot\theta(t_{\rm AD})}{4 H^2(t_{\rm AD}) M_{\rm Pl}}\right)\left(\frac{T_{\rm rh}}{M_{\rm Pl}}\right). \eea Here, the dynamical condition $\rho_{\rm emat}(t_{\rm rh})=\rho_{\rm rad}(t_{\rm rh})$ is used, and, in the lower line, for $t_{\rm AD} \ll t_{\rm rh}$ we substitute